Wes Craven's New Nightmare: Plot

-Dylan's health continues to deteriorate, becoming increasingly paranoid about going to sleep, and fearing Freddy Krueger, even though Heather has never shown Dylan her films.
-She visits Nightmare creator Wes Craven, who admits to having precognitive nightmares that the films captured an ancient supernatural entity, which has now been freed after the film series ended with the release of Freddy's Dead: The Final Nightmare.
-In the guise of Freddy, the entity now focuses its primary foe on Heather, as killing her will allow it into the real world.
-Robert Englund, who portrayed Freddy in the films, also has a strange knowledge of it, describing the new Freddy to Heather, then disappearing from all contact shortly thereafter.
+Dylan's health deteriorates as he becomes increasingly scared of Freddy and paranoid about going to sleep.
+Heather visits Nightmare creator Wes Craven, who admits to having precognitive nightmares.
+He explains that the films had kept trapped an ancient supernatural entity, which has been freed after the series ended with the release of Freddy's Dead: The Final Nightmare.
+In the guise of Freddy, the entity is focusing on Heather, its primary foe, as killing her will allow it into the real world.
+Heather must agree to play Nancy again to stop it.
+Heather catches a glimpse of Wes's script, which, inexplicably, is a written play-by-play of every dialogue and action she and everyone around her are taking.
+Robert Englund, who portrayed Freddy in the films, also appears to suffer nightmares and be haunted by the new Freddy, disappearing when Heather tries to contact him.

-Following another earthquake, Heather takes a traumatized Dylan to the hospital, where Dr. Heffner, suspecting abuse, suggests he remain under observation.
-Heather returns home for Dylan's stuffed dinosaur while his babysitter Julie tries unsuccessfully to keep the nurses from sedating the sleep-deprived boy.
-After Dylan falls asleep from the sedative, Freddy brutally kills Julie in Dylan's dream.
-Capable of sleepwalking, Dylan leaves the hospital of his own accord while Heather chases him home across the interstate as Freddy taunts and dangles him before traffic.
-Upon returning home, Heather realizes that reality is starting to overlap with Freddy's make-believe realm, with Saxon as Nancy's father Don Thompson, and her street, the exterior of her house, and her clothes have all transformed into Nancy's.
-When Heather embraces Nancy's role, Freddy emerges completely into reality and abducts Dylan to his world.
-Heather finds a trail of Dylan's sleeping pills and follows him to a hellish construct of Freddy's boiler room.
-Freddy fights off Heather and chases Dylan into a furnace.
-Dylan escapes the furnace, doubles back to Heather, and together they push Freddy into the furnace and light it, destroying both the monster and its reality.
+Heather takes Dylan to the hospital and returns home for his stuffed dinosaur while his babysitter, Julie, keeps watch.
+After Dylan falls asleep from the nurse's sedative, Freddy brutally kills Julie.
+Sleepwalking, Dylan leaves the hospital, and Heather chases him home as Freddy taunts them.
+She realizes that reality is overlapping with the films; Saxon now addresses her as Nancy and acts as Don Thompson, and her street, house, and clothes all transform into Nancy's.
+Once Heather embraces Nancy's role, Freddy emerges into reality and abducts Dylan to his world.
+Heather follows them to a hellish construct of Freddy's boiler room.
+After a fight, she and Dylan push Freddy into the furnace, destroying both the monster and its reality.

-Dylan and Heather emerge from under his blankets, and Heather finds a copy of the recent events in a screenplay at the foot of the bed.
-Inside is written thanks from Wes for defeating Freddy and playing Nancy one last time.
-Her victory helps imprison the entity of the film franchise's fictitious world once more.
-Dylan asks if it is a story, and Heather agrees before opening the script and reading from its pages.
+They emerge back into the real world from under his blankets, and Heather finds a copy of the events in Wes's screenplay.
+Inside is a note from Wes thanking her for defeating Freddy and playing Nancy one last time.
+Her victory helps imprison the entity once more.